ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 1. In the list of the virtual server instances, click the cluster node and take a note of the **ID**.
 1. Repeat the previous two steps for the workspace in the second zone.
 1. Set these IDs as `POWERVSI_1` and `POWERVSI_2`.
-1. For information on how to obtain the *Service ID API key*, see [Creating the API key for the Service ID in IBM Cloud Identity and Access Management](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-id).
+1. For information on how to obtain the *Service ID API key*, see [Creating a Custom Role, Service ID, and API key in IBM Cloud](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-id).
    The *apikey* object in the downloaded API key file provides the API key that is required by the fencing agent.

 ## Preparing the nodes for RHEL HA Add-On installation